mollerhoj/mruby-engine/README.md

+# Fork README

+I made this fork because I wanted to be able to add more gems to mruby.

+Gems added so far:

+- JSON: 'mattn/mruby-json

+# Original README:

 # MRubyEngine

 MRuby engine is a sandboxed scripting engine.
 It wraps [mruby](https://mruby.org/) into a gem that can be included in any Ruby application.